cockpit-project/cockpit-project.github.io/running.md

 {:.note}
 These commands require a POSIX compatible shell like `bash`.
 For other shells like `fish`, temporarily run `bash -i`.

-Cockpit is available in Ubuntu 17.04 and later, and available [as an official backport](https://help.ubuntu.com/community/UbuntuBackports) for 16.04 LTS and later.
+Cockpit is available in Ubuntu, with [updated versions in official backports for LTS releases](https://help.ubuntu.com/community/UbuntuBackports).

 We recommend installing or updating the latest version from backports.
 This repository is enabled by default, but if you customized apt sources you might need to [enable them manually](https://help.ubuntu.com/community/UbuntuBackports#Enabling_Backports).